-Open Open fire season Open/Restricted Open fire season but we may move to a restricted season earlier if forecast conditions support this.
-Restricted Restricted fire season Restricted/prohibited Restricted Fire Season but we may move to a prohibited season earlier if forecast conditions support this or stay in a prohibited season longer if grasses remain dry and cured.
-Prohibited Prohibited fire season Prohibition on fires in open air (section 52) the open air under sec use section 52 when t Fire Weather System trigger thresholds for prohibiting fires in ction 52 as we do for changing to a prohibited fire season but he fire risk conditions are not expected to last long enough to stricted or prohibited fire season practical.
-In addition to the trigger thresholds for changing fire seasons, there will be days where we consider that fire danger conditions are very high or extreme. ata including elevated temperatures, strong winds, low Ioisture Code (FFMC) to predict these events.
-We will communicate this to communities and stakeholders as per the stakeholder schedule.
-Prohibitions or restrictions on In addition to the trigger thresholds for changing fire seasons, there will be days where we consider that fire danger conditions are very high or extreme. activities (section 52) We will use forecast data including elevated temperatures, strong winds, low humidity and Fine Fuels Moisture Code (FFMC) to predict these events.
-We may prohibit activities on these days which have the potential to produce sparks, farming operations such as land clearing and discing, grinding/welding, roadside mowing, steam and traction operations, forestry operations and automatic reset on power lines may be prohibited.
-We may also restrict the use of fireworks, to align with the enactment of any restricted or prohibited fire season to reflect when the fire risk is elevated.
+Open Open fire season

+Open/Restricted Open fire season but we may move to a restricted season earlier if forecast conditions support this.

+Restricted Restricted fire season

+Restricted/prohibited Restricted Fire Season but we may move to a prohibited season earlier if forecast conditions support this or stay in a prohibited season longer if grasses remain dry and cured.

+Prohibited Prohibited fire season

+Prohibition on fires in open air (section 52)

+We can use the same Fire Weather System trigger thresholds for prohibiting fires in the open air under section 52 as we do for changing to a prohibited fire season but use section 52 when the fire risk conditions are not expected to last long enough to make changing to a prohibited fire season practical.

+Prohibitions or restrictions on activities (section 52)

+Restrict the use of Fireworks, to align with the enactment of any Restricted or Prohibited Fire Season to reflect when the fire risk is elevated.
 This restriction only applies to general public use of fireworks and does not restrict the use of fireworks for public displays.

+Localised trigger thresholds for applying section 52 to activities have not yet been developed, however there are some local mitigations used to reduce the need to implement it.

 Advice is available through Check it's alright for when to avoid certain activities that may be of risk for causing a wildfire.
 Noting these are voluntary restrictions it is envisaged the majority of public will follow this, where there is an elevated risk or public are not following this advice, imposing prohibitions or restrictions on activities is a tool available to us.

+Representative remote automated weather stations

-We will communicate the prohibition or restriction of activities to communities and stakeholders as per the stakeholder plan.
-Representative remote The Remote Automate have reached the trigg ed Weather Station (RAWS) used to determine whether we ger thresholds are: automated weather stations Waikawau Bay (HV) Whangamatā (HV) Manaia (HV) Whitianga (NW) weather stations der the forecast for this/these location(s) when declaring or revoking a
+The Remote Automated Weather Station (RAWS) used to determine whether we have reached the trigger thresholds are:

+Waikawau Bay Whangamatā Manaia Whitianga Waihi

+We will consider the forecast for this/these location(s) when declaring or revoking a fire season.
-Decisions may be based on one reading or an average reading across all weather stations.

 These RAWS sites are available for public use on fireweather.niwa.co.nz